mpleshkova/QA-engineer_Portfolio/Notes_and_Learning/Books/README.md

 📘 Books
 Summaries, insights, and QA-related highlights from books I've read.

+## Books for QA Engineers 📚

-"Lessons Learned in Software Testing" by Cem Kaner, James Bach, Bret Pettichord 🛠️ Practical advice and real stories from testing experts.
+1. **"Lessons Learned in Software Testing"** by Cem Kaner, James Bach, Bret Pettichord
+   🛠️ Practical advice and real stories from testing experts.

-"The Art of Software Testing" by Glenford Myers
+2. **"The Art of Software Testing"** by Glenford Myers
    📖 A classic book explaining the basics of software testing.

-"Agile Testing: A Practical Guide for Testers and Agile Teams" by Lisa Crispin & Janet Gregory 🚀 How to work well with Agile teams and improve testing processes.
+3. **"Agile Testing: A Practical Guide for Testers and Agile Teams"** by Lisa Crispin & Janet Gregory
+   🚀 How to work well with Agile teams and improve testing processes.

-"Continuous Delivery" by Jez Humble & David Farley
+4. **"Continuous Delivery"** by Jez Humble & David Farley
    ⚙️ Learn how automation helps deliver software faster and safer.

-"Explore It!" by Elisabeth Hendrickson
+5. **"Explore It!"** by Elisabeth Hendrickson
    🔍 Hands-on techniques for creative and exploratory testing.